Britt96/GoogleClone/README.md

 # GoogleClone
 Clone of Google's home page.
+Built with HTML, CSS, and Bootstrap.